Anxiety sucks. It can feel like you are in a constant state of fear and worry.

 Living in the Bay Area, I understand how anxiety and stress can become overwhelming and prevent you from living the life you want.
 It can negatively impact your sleep, health, relationships, and work.
-Anxiety can prevent you from leaving your home, driving, or meeting new people.
+Anxiety can even prevent you from leaving your home, driving, or meeting new people.

-Your anxiety might be getting in the way of getting a promotion at work when you know you are completely capable.
-You might feel shame that you can’t perform at the level you want to because of your worrying mind.
+Your anxiety might be getting in the way of getting that promotion at work when you know you are completely capable.
+You might feel shame or embarrassment that you can’t perform at the level you want to because of your worrying mind.

 You might find yourself isolating yourself as your anxiety has grown.
-Some of your friends might have moved away and the idea of getting out and meeting new people is terrifying.
+You might be new to the Bay Area and the idea of getting out and meeting new people is terrifying.